 So I keep going back.
 To Hartfield, to Longbourne, to Barton cottage.
 I keep going back so I can remind myself, through humor that has survived hundreds of years, how impossible it is to seek value in yourself when you’re using someone else’s scorecard.

 Joel Kim Booster is a Chicago-bred, Los Angeles-based stand-up comedian, writer, and actor.
 He just wrapped the Searchlight rom-com “Fire Island” alongside Bowen Yang.
-The film, which he also wrote, is set to release on Hulu and is described as an unapologetic and modern twist on Jane Austen’s Pride and Prejudice.
+The film, which he also wrote, is now streaming on Hulu and is described as an unapologetic and modern twist on Jane Austen’s Pride and Prejudice.

-Watch the trailer for “Fire Island” below, streaming on Hulu beginning June 3.
+Watch the trailer for “Fire Island” below, now streaming on Hulu.